oluwoledada/issue-tracker/README.md

 class IssueTracker extends Component
 {
-    // Public property to store the list of issues public $issues = [];
+    public $issues = [];

-    // Public property to store the new issue input public $newIssue;
+    public $newIssue;

-    // Method to add a new issue to the list public function addIssue()
+    public function addIssue()
     {
-        // Check if newIssue is not empty if ($this->newIssue) {
+        if ($this->newIssue) {
-            // Add a new issue to the issues array
             $this->issues[] = ['name' => $this->newIssue, 'status' => 'backlog', 'completed' => false];
-            // Reset the newIssue input to an empty string
             $this->newIssue = '';
         }
     }

-    // Method to update the status of an issue public function updateStatus($index, $status)
+    public function updateStatus($index, $status)
     {
-        // Update the status of the specified issue in the issues array
         $this->issues[$index]['status'] = $status;
     }

-    // Method to delete an issue
     public function deleteIssue($index)
     {
-        // Remove the specified issue from the issues array unset($this->issues[$index]);
+        unset($this->issues[$index]);
     }

-    // Method to render the Livewire component view public function render()
+    public function render()
     {
-        // Return the rendered view for the Livewire component return view('livewire.issue-tracker');
+        return view('livewire.issue-tracker');
     }
 }